nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 To define the types of connections that we want between populations of neurons, we specify a *connection dictionary*.

-The only two mandatory parameters for any connection dictionary are ``connection_type`` and ``mask``.
-All others allow us to tune our connectivity profiles by tuning the likelihood of a connection, the synapse type, the weight and/or delay associated with a connection, or the number of connections, as well as specifying restrictions on cell types that can participate in the connection class.
+The connection dictionary for connecting populations with spatial information is the same as when connecting populations without spatial information, but with a few optional additions.
+If the connection ``rule`` is one of ``pairwise_bernoulli``, ``fixed_indegree`` or ``fixed_outdegree``, one may specify some additional parameters that allows us to tune our connectivity profiles by tuning the likelihood of a connection, the synapse type, the weight and/or delay associated with a connection, or the number of connections.

 Chapter 3 in NTUM deals comprehensively with all the different possibilities, and it’s suggested that you look there for learning about